Ravishrks/dockerise-vscode-django/README.md

 To use in production.

-* This deploys all three services using the configuration in docker-compose.yml and docker-compose.prod.yml (but not the dev configuration in docker-compose.override.yml).
+* This deploys all three services using the configuration in docker-compose.yml and docker-compose.prod.yml.
 * Order of file matter to override compose file

 ```docker